BUPKIS

 // }

-• actual: The value that was tested (when available)
+• actual: The value that was tested (only when it makes sense)

-• expected: The expected value or pattern (when available)
+• expected: The expected value or pattern (ditto)

-The natural language approach makes tests more readable and self-documenting.
-Instead of remembering method names like toBeInstanceOf() or toHaveProperty(), you write what you mean: 'to be an instance of' or 'to have property'.
+That's it.
+You now know how to use BUPKIS.
+The natural language approach makes your tests more readable and self-documenting—instead of memorizing method names like toBeInstanceOf() or toHaveProperty(), you just write what you mean: 'to be an instance of' or 'to have property'.